T3X3K/moodleScraper/README.md

 command line prompt.

 ## Issues
+### Type of files
+So far, it assumes all files are pdfs.
+It's easy to improve it, but it will take some time.

 ### Failed Login
 You won't know when the login is successful.
 Sometimes, it will give the following error:
 ```bash